-GaffneyCline has not undertaken a site visit or inspection because it was not included in the scope of work.
-As such, GaffneyCline is not in a position to comment on the operations or facilities in place, their appropriateness and condition or whether they are in compliance with the regulations pertaining to such operations.
-Further, GaffneyCline is not in a position to comment on any aspect of health, safety or environment of such operation.
+GaffneyCline has not undertaken a site visit and inspection because that it was not included in the scope of work.
+As such, GaffneyCline is not in a position to comment on the operations or facilities in place, their appropriateness and condition, or whether they are in compliance with the regulations pertaining to such operations.
+Further, GaffneyCline is not in a position to comment on any aspect of health, safety, or environment of such operation.